Favorite sites for simple random walk in two and more dimensions: Introduction

 There is a considerable amount of interest and a huge literature on the asymptotics of $\xi^*(n)$ (as well as its counterpart for continuous-time random walk) and the distribution of thick points (also called $\alpha$-favorite points, which are sites that achieve at least a proportion of the maximal local time).
 Erd\H{o}s and Taylor (1960) (see \cite{ET60}) gave sharp bounds on $\xi^*(n)$ for $d\geq 3$ and derived up-to-constants bounds for $d=2$, with upper bound conjectured to be appropriate.
 Nearly forty years later, the seminal work \cite{DPRZ01} by Dembo, Peres, Rosen and Zeitouni confirmed this conjecture, which states

 for $d=2$ and also established the growth exponent of thick points.
 Later on, Rosen gave in \cite{Rosen05} a random walk proof of this conjecture (see also \cite{BR07} for a refinement of this argument).
-The link between local time of random walk and Gaussian free field (which corresponds to log-correlated when $d=2$) sheds deeper insight on this subject.
+The link between local time of random walk and Gaussian free field (which corresponds to log-correlated when $d=2$) sheds deeper insight into this subject.
 Another proof of the Erd\H{o}s-Taylor conjecture was given in \cite{Jego20} exploiting this link with GFF.
 In \cite{Oka20}, one of the authors of this work derived the growth exponents of pairs of thick points.
-In \cite{Jego23}, Jego identified the scaling limit of the occupation measure of thick points of random walk as the supporting measure of thick points of Brownian motion, first constructed in \cite{BBK94} partially and later extended to the full range of parameters in \cite{AHS20}.
+In \cite{Jego23}, Jego identified the scaling limit of the occupation measure of thick points of random walk as the supporting measure of thick points of Brownian motion, partially constructed for the first time in \cite{BBK94} later extended to the full range of parameters in \cite{AHS20,Jego20b,Jego21}.
 A very precise conjecture was also made in \cite{Jego21} on the finer asymptotics of $\xi^*(n)$ (see \eqref{eq:Jegoconj} for the exact statement) and the structure of near-favorite sites of 2D random walk.
-It was partially shown by \cite{Rosen23}.
+The work \cite{Rosen23} made some partial progress in this direction.
 We also mention that results of the same flavor have been established on regular trees; see \cite{BL24}.

 For any $n\ge 0$, we denote by

 the set of favorite sites at time $n$.
 A major direction of research is the cardinality of $\mathcal{K}^{(d)}(n)$.
 A classical question of Erd\H{o}s and R\'{e}v\'{e}sz \cite{ER84,ER87} reads as follows: